RafaelMenesesRibeiro/Highly-Dependable-Systems/README.md

         C:\Program Files\apache-maven-3.6.0\bin

-* You can move to the next phase.
+#### 2.3.3 Verifying your installation
+* Open your terminal (windows cmd) and type in

+        mvn --version

+if you have followed the previous steps correctly you should see the following message appearing on your cmd window:

+        Apache Maven 3.6.0 (97c98ec64a1fdfee7767ce5ffb20918da4f719f3; 2018-10-24T19:41:47+01:00)
+        Maven home: C:\Program Files\apache-maven-3.6.0\bin\..
+        Java version: 1.8.0_191, vendor: Oracle Corporation, runtime: C:\Program Files\Java\jdk1.8.0_191\jre
+        Default locale: en_US, platform encoding: Cp1252
+        OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"

-### 2.3 Executing
+### 2.4 Executing
+#### 2.4.1 Installing dependencies and compiling the project
 * Open a your IDE terminal or your Windows CMD terminal.
 * Head over to the root of the Maven project, it should be something like '~/Highly-Dependable-Systems/hds'
 * You now have to install the inter-dependencies between the various project modules.
 Do the following command:

         mvn clean install -DskipTests

 * If no errors are displayed, you are now ready to test the project

+#### 2.4.2 Running client and server programs
 * To run a server issue the following command two commands(launch only one of these):

         cd server